-Fabrizio Nevola and David Rosenthal, ‘Locating experience in the Renaissance city using mobile app technologies: the ‘Hidden Florence’ project,’ Mapping Space, Sense, and Movement in Florence: Historical GIS and the Early Modern City, ed.
-Nicholas Terpstra, London: Routledge 2016, 187-209.
+Fabrizio Nevola and David Rosenthal, ‘Locating experience in the Renaissance city using mobile app technologies: the ‘Hidden Florence’ project,’ in Mapping Space, Sense, and Movement in Florence: Historical GIS and the Early Modern City, eds.
+Nicholas Terpstra and Colin Rose, London: Routledge 2016, 187-209.
 Link to book.

 Fabrizio Nevola, ‘Microstoria 2.0: Geo-locating Renaissance spatial and architectural history,’ in Early Modern Studies after the Digital Turn. ed.
 Laura Estill, Diane Jakacki, and Michael Ullyot, Toronto: Iter, 2016 (Series: New Technologies in Medieval and Renaissance Studies), 259-82.
 Link to book.